barne856/squint/README.md

 ### Constants

-SQUINT includes a comprehensive set of physical and mathematical constants:
+SQUINT includes a comprehensive set of physical and mathematical constants for example:

 ```cpp
 // Physical constants